-Although the need for regulatory compliance may seem to negate the ability to become or remain agile, many organizations have discovered they can adopt and use LEAN and / or agile techniques and sustain their compliance activities successfully.
+Although the need for regulatory compliance may seem to negate the ability to become or remain agile, many organizations have discovered they can adopt and use LEAN and / or agile techniques and sustain their data management and compliance activities successfully.

 In the business world, the term agility describes the ability of an organization’s system to quickly respond or adapt to changes in cost-effective and productive ways.
 Hence, an agile enterprise is any robust, flexible, and fast-moving company that can respond rapidly to unforeseen opportunities, events, and challenges.

 Agile entities execute their operations rapidly.
 When considering the agile component of a lean startup model, the attention is concentrated on continuous improvement, external focus, ruthless prioritization, and quick wins.
 Agile development fundamentally depends on constant testing, which, in turn, allows sustained improvement.
 In the cybersecurity space, constant monitoring promotes a responsive, sustainable compliance posture.
 Agile has been proven to be an effective approach in many areas of enterprise data management, including those associated with compliance and risk management.